JaafarMortada/Nourish-Connect/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the website and how to install them.

 * npm
   ```sh
   npm install npm@latest -g